futurice/trey-jarjestoportaali/README.md

 - [`azd down`](https://learn.microsoft.com/azure/developer/azure-developer-cli/reference#azd-down) - to delete all the Azure resources created with this template

-- [Enable optional features, like APIM](./OPTIONAL_FEATURES.md) - for enhanced backend API protection and observability

 ### Additional `azd` commands

 The Azure Developer CLI includes many other commands to help with your Azure development experience.
 You can view these commands at the terminal by running `azd help`.
 You can also view the full list of commands on our [Azure Developer CLI command](https://aka.ms/azure-dev/ref) page.